msf4-0/ERPNext-Frepple-Enhanced-Integration/README.md

 4. Navigate to the cloned folder:
 > cd ERPNext-Update-Files

-5. Open the following text file [Execution_Commands.txt](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration/files/9480590/Execution_Commands.txt) and run all the commands one-by-one to ensure all files are copied into their distination.
+5. Open the following text file [Execution_Commands.txt](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration/files/9482662/Execution_Commands.txt) and run all the commands one-by-one to ensure all files are copied into their destination.

 6. After all files have been copied, login to <project_name>-erpnext-python-1 container.
 Use the following command to login into this container as a root user:
 > docker exec -it --user root <project_name>-erpnext-python-1 /bin/bash